secretlycarl/onboarderr/README.md

 git stash pop	# re-applies your changes on top
 ```

 If you ever have trouble with an update, just make a new clean instance, copy/paste your previous `.env`,`/posters` folder, `library_notes.json`, and any log files to the correct locations in the new one and it should bring everything you need to skip setup.
-You'll just have to go to settings to customize all of the new features.

 Keep copies of custom assets in another folder!